google/exposure-notifications-server/docs/getting-started/downloading-export-batches-keys.md

 #### Set method:

 The client application should treate absolute URLs of the exports indicated in the the index.txt file contents as a set.
-The client should store the previsuly known state in local storage.
+The client should store the previously known state in local storage.

-If differences are seen, the clients should download the items missing from the set in top to bottom order (oldest to newest) and hand them to the operating system for matching.
+If differences are seen, the clients should download the items missing from the set in top to bottom order (oldest to newest) and provide them to the operating system for matching.

 The new set of absolute URLs should then be retained for processing next time around.